Training a force field for proteins and small molecules from scratch: Results

 \subsubsection{Different functional forms}

 One advantage of an automated training pipeline is that different functional forms can be assessed quickly and fairly, especially since we use our flexible Molly software for training \cite{Greener2024}.
 The powerful custom interaction features in OpenMM \cite{Eastman2012} mean that a variety of functional forms are close in performance to the conventional forms, though their use in other packages may be more restricted.
-As previously described, the Lennard-Jones potential gave unstable simulations during training, as did the Buckingham potential \cite{Zheng2025b}.
+As previously described, the Lennard-Jones potential gave unstable simulations during training, as did the Buckingham potential \cite{Zheng2026}.
 This does not indicate that these potentials are problematic - clearly the Lennard-Jones potential is compatible with stable simulations - but does suggest that some potentials are easier to train using automated pipelines than others.
 Alongside the double exponential potential, another promising non-bonded functional form was the buffered 14-7 potential \cite{Halgren1992}.
 This was able to train and give stable simulations as shown in Figure~\ref{fig:water}C, with a similar loss to the double exponential potential.
 The Lennard-Jones 6-9 potential \cite{Thurlemann2023} was also able to train but had a higher intermolecular force loss, suggesting that the additional global parameters in the double exponential and buffered 14-7 potentials are useful during fitting.
 The geometric combination rules for double exponential parameters showed similar performance to the Lorentz-Berthelot combination rules \cite{Oliveira2023}.
 The Waldman-Hagler combination rules \cite{Waldman1993} gave memory errors during training.

 We tried different valence functional forms but did not find any that were better than those conventionally used.
 The Morse potential gave unstable training simulations.
 The Urey-Bradley angle potential \cite{Brooks2009} adds harmonic bond-like terms to the outer atoms in a bond angle and may improve the fit to vibrational spectra.
-This potential was able to train but did not give distinct parameters to the harmonic bond-like term and had a higher loss value, suggesting that it is not useful for improving the match to the DFT data.
+This potential was able to train but did not give distinct parameters to the harmonic bond-like term and had higher training and validation losses, suggesting that the model struggled to use the extra expressive power of the Urey-Bradley form.